EliiseS/board-demo/README.md

-# Github boards with Scrum
+# Github Projects with Scrum

 This repository is to demonstrate an example of how to use Github project boards with Scrum